NOAA-OWP/ngen/doc/NextGen_ON_CONUS.md

 # Run Computation with Topmodel

 Running Topmodel is similar to running CFE model.
 The build process is the same as described above in the [Build the Executable](#build-the-executable) using the same build script.
 In the realization configuration file, you will just need to replace the part for CFE submodule with the one for Topmodel submodule.
 Note that Topmodel uses different initial configuration data and parameters that need to be generated.
 For this we refer the users to githup home page for [Topmodel](https://github.com/NOAA-OWP/topmodel) for more in depth discussion.
 In the following, we provide two examples for illustration.
-Note that in the examples we tested with the realization configuration files that used the so called `synthetic TWI (Topographic Wetness Index)`, i.e., the same initial configuration file for all catchments to make the computation simple.
+Note that in the examples we tested the realization configurations with the so called `synthetic TWI (Topographic Wetness Index)`, i.e., the same initial configuration file for all catchments to make the computation simple.
 Also, for Topmodel, some of the realization configurations do not need `sloth` submodule for initialization.

 For a relatively simple example involving just two submodules, you can run the following command: